 For more information and booking click HERE.

 During its operation, the Gaol was used to house short-term prisoners, lunatics and some of the colony’s most notorious and hardened criminals.
 The Goal slowly wound down operations between 1880 and 1924 when it finally closed its doors to prisoners.
-As with most sites after its closure, it was slowly pulled apart in sections with pieces of the blue stone used as a sea wall at Brighton Beach (Melbourne not England).
-This history has allowed the Old Melbourne Gaol ghost tour to become one of the most popular Melourne tourism activities
+As with most sites after its closure, it was slowly pulled apart in sections with pieces of the blue stone used as a seawall at Brighton Beach (Melbourne not England).
+This history has allowed the Old Melbourne Gaol ghost tour to become one of the most popular Melbourne tourism activities

 The Old Melbourne Gaol and Ned Kelly!

 “I have outlived that care that curries public favour or dreads the public frown…let the hand of law strike me down if it will, but I ask that my story be heard and considered”.

 Ned Kelly – Bushranger